chromice/ae/README.md

 ## Response

-Response library allows you to create a response of a specific mime–type, set its headers and (optionally) cache and compress it.
+Response library allows you to create a response of a specific mime-type, set its headers and (optionally) cache and compress it.

 Here is an example of a simple application that creates gzip'ed response with a custom header that is cached for 5 minutes: